Meme1079/PsychWiki/PsychWiki_Source/General Functions.md

 # Debug Functions
 ### debugPrint(text1, text2, text3, text4, text5)
 This command displays a debug message in the <ins>top-left corner of the screen</ins>.
 All of the values are optional, and you can print up to 5 of them.
+You can use this function for checking the current value of the object or variable.

 Example: `debugPrint("Current boyfriend character: ", getProperty('boyfriend.curCharacter')`